James-Hendershott/digital_portfolio/public/resume.md

 ## Leadership & Activities

 - Member, National Society of Leadership and Success
-- U.S. Navy veteran — discipline, composure, and precision
+- Served in U.S. Navy (2003-2007) — discipline, composure, and precision
 - Homelab enthusiast maintaining an active portfolio of projects and technical notes